 With many locations to choose from in Paris, the breads at Eric Kayser win so many accolades and competitions, but the desserts are also amazing to look at and try.

 There are over 28 outlets in Paris with over 200 stores worldwide.
 But go to his flagship first outlet at Rue 8 Monge, which became a big success the minute they opened their doors for the public to visit and try all these delicious breads and desserts.

 Recommended by Noel from Travel Photo Discovery — while you’re visiting Paris check out his post on visiting Eric Kayser and spending a perfect day in Paris for more inspiration.

 4. Café Pouchkine

-This is a place that feels utterly Parisian, from its decor to its sweets, and is a must-see for any Paris traveler with a serious sweet tooth.
+This is a place that feels utterly Parisian, from its decor to its sweets, and is a must see for any Paris traveller with a serious sweet tooth.

-Though Café Pouchkine makes sweets and treats to suit every taste, they are particularly well-known for their macarons, which are normally touted along with famous spots like Ladurée as some of the best macarons in the city.
+Though Café Pouchkine makes sweets and treats to suit every taste, they are particularly well known for their macarons, which are normally touted along with famous spots like Ladurée as some of the best macarons in Paris.